rhysd/hgrep/README.md

 It works fine but hgrep is more optimized for this usage.

 - When the matches are near enough, the lines are printed in one snippet.
-- Performance is better than running `bat` process per matched line.
+- Performance is much better than running `bat` process per matched line.
 - hgrep computes efficient context lines based on some heuristics.
 - hgrep is available where ShellScript is unavailable (e.g. PowerShell).